 Breastfeeding can be demanding, and having a partner who tries to actively support mothers by giving your baby pumped breast milk can help lighten the burden on the mother.
 This involvement fosters a sense of closeness and connection between the father and the baby.
 Fathers can become pros from our on-demand breastfeeding class or videos.

 4. The Immune Characteristics of Breastmilk

 Breastmilk contains various types of antibodies, including immunoglobulin A (IgA), immunoglobin G (IgG), immunoglobin M (IgM), and prebiotics, which are carbohydrates that promote the growth of beneficial bacteria in the infant’s gut.
 Breastmilk also contains probiotics, which are live bacteria that provide additional immune support and help establish a healthy gut microbiome.
 IgA is the predominant antibody in breast milk and offers local protection in infants' gastrointestinal and respiratory tracts.

-5. Reduces the Risk of Postpartum Depression
+5. Breastfeeding Reduces the Risk of Postpartum Depression

-Breastfeeding has been associated with a lower risk of postpartum depression.
+It has been associated with a lower risk of postpartum depression.
 The physical contact and bonding between mother and baby during breastfeeding, along with the release of hormones like oxytocin, can contribute to improved maternal mental health.

 Long-term breastfeeding has been linked to decreased breast and ovarian cancer risk in mothers.
 The more months or years a woman breastfeeds in her lifetime, the greater the protective effect against these types of cancers.